jiseonmin/TPC_evolution_SLiM/docs/workflow.md

 In some cases, we go through additional steps.
 This is mainly for the simplified cases where temperature distirbution is Gaussian and doesn't change across generations.

-3. Average evolutionary trajectories across replicate simulations
+3. Average evolutionary trajectories across replicate simulations and each trajectory along with the average trajectory
 4. Find expected fitness landscape and expected evolutionary trajectories

 There are three workflows in current repository.
 However, one can add a new analysis to the existing pipeline thanks to its modular design.